 The chromosome abnormalities responsible for Saethre-Chotzen syndrome include translocations of genetic material between chromosome 7 and another chromosome, a rearrangement of genetic material within chromosome 7 (an inversion), or the deletion of a segment of chromosome 7.
 Each of these chromosomal changes alters or deletes the TWIST1 gene and may also affect nearby genes.

-When Saethre-Chotzen syndrome is caused by a chromosomal deletion instead of a mutation within the TWIST1 gene, affected children are much more likely to have intellectual disability, developmental delay, and learning difficulties.
+When Saethre-Chotzen syndrome is caused by a chromosomal deletion instead of a variant within the TWIST1 gene, affected children are much more likely to have intellectual disability, developmental delay, and learning difficulties.
 These features are typically not seen in classic cases of Saethre-Chotzen syndrome.
 Researchers believe that a loss of other genes on the short arm of chromosome 7 may be responsible for these additional features.More About This Health Condition

-Williams syndrome is caused by the deletion of genetic material from the Williams-Beuren critical region (described above).
+Williams syndrome is caused by the deletion of genetic material from the Williams-Beuren critical region at 7q11.23 (described above).
 Researchers believe that the characteristic features of Williams syndrome, which include mild to moderate intellectual disability or learning problems, unique personality characteristics, distinctive facial features, and heart and blood vessel (cardiovascular) problems, are probably related to the loss of several of the genes in this region.

 Other chromosomal conditions